What is DNS filtering?

 There's several DNS services you can use, but amongst the free ones that filter malicious websites are:

 To set them up you simply need to change the DNS settings in your computer.
-This may sound technical and scary but it's actually very simple - you can find step-by-step guides on their websites for setting up Quad9 and for Comodo.
-It should take about 2 minutes.
+This may sound technical and scary but it's actually very simple - you can find step-by-step guides on their websites for setting up Quad9 (this is probably the easiest of the instructions to follow), Cloudflare and Comodo.
+Whichever one you go with it should take about 2 minutes.

 And that's all there is to it!
 Once it's set up you can forget about it, safe in the knowledge that you've just added an extra & powerful layer of virus & phishing protection to your computer.